Facts & Stats

 To investigate, develop, and impart fundamental and advanced engineering knowledge relevant to the field of civil and environmental engineering and emerging global and national challenges.
-From a foundation of core technical knowledge and inquiry, we provide an experiential exposure to innovative problem solving, research, leadership, and creativity that prepares our graduates for a successful career.
+From a foundation of core technical knowledge and inquiry, we provide an experiential exposure to innovative problem solving, research, leadership, and creativity that prepares our graduates for successful careers.

-- #11 among graduate environmental engineering programs–U.S. News & World Report
+- #10 graduate environmental engineering program–U.S. News & World Report

-- #15 among undergraduate environmental engineering programs–U.S. News & World Report
+- #15 undergraduate environmental engineering program–U.S. News & World Report

 - Top 10 Graduate Engineering Program Popular with Women–U.S. News & World Report

 - 19 tenured and tenure-track faculty